awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-creating-signed-url-custom-policy.md

 ## Creating a Signature for a Signed URL That Uses a Custom Policy<a name="private-content-custom-policy-creating-signature"></a>

 The signature for a signed URL that uses a custom policy is a hashed, signed, and base64\-encoded version of the policy statement\.
-To create a signature for a custom policy, perform the applicable procedure\.
+To create a signature for a custom policy, follow the procedure for your scenario\.
 The version that you choose depends on your distribution type \(web or RTMP\) and, for RTMP distributions, the media player that you're using \(Adobe Flash Player or another media player\):
 + [Option 1: To create a signature for a web distribution or for an RTMP distribution \(without Adobe Flash Player\) by using a custom policy](#private-content-custom-policy-creating-signature-download-procedure)
 + [Option 2: To create a signature for an RTMP distribution by using a custom policy \(Adobe Flash Player\)](#private-content-custom-policy-creating-signature-streaming-flash-procedure)